camiloaram/FHC-site/README.md

 # FHC-site

-This website will use AI for Familia Humilde Constructions LLC
+This website will use AI chat bot for FHC website Future plans are to add JavaScript